rinliauw/rinliauw.github.io/content/blog/disambiguating-english-with-esperanto/index.md

 2. `repetitive-e`
 3. `repetitively-e`

 Which one is correct?
 Perhaps all of them, although 3 is redundant.
-We see mixing English suffixes and (abused) Esperanto suffixes leads to even more choice.
+We see that mixing English suffixes and (abused) Esperanto suffixes leads to even more choice.

 So, abusing Esperanto's suffix system, words can become verbs, adjectives or adverbs, as appropriate.
-Let's say prepositions (over, on, at), articles (a, the), conjunctions (and, or) are not changed.
+Let's say prepositions (over, on, at), articles (a, the), conjunctions (and, or) are not changed, and omitted if appropriate.

-In this system, the words to
-which we attach suffixes are the English words, and those words don't have to be actual root words.
+In this system, the words to which we attach suffixes are the English words, and those words don't have to be actual root words.
 It's not always possible and might lead to ambiguity (e.g. `'repeat-e'`).

 Here's how the system might be used to disambiguate some sentences: